Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark: Datasets and Benchmarks

 \subsection{Data Post-processing}

-Various applications demand different forms of gaze estimates.
-For example, in a real-world interaction task, it requires 3D gaze directions to indicate the human intent \cite{Wang_2019_Gaze,Wang_2018_Slam}, while it requires 2D PoG for the screen-based interaction \cite{Wang_2015_Hybrid,Dong_2015_Hybrid}.
+Various applications require different forms of gaze estimates.
+For example, in a real-world interaction task, it requires 3D gaze direction to estimate the human intent \cite{Wang_2019_Gaze,Wang_2018_Slam}, while it requires 2D PoG for the screen-based interaction \cite{Wang_2015_Hybrid,Dong_2015_Hybrid}.
 In this section, we introduce how to convert different forms of gaze estimates by post-processing.
 We list the symbols in \Tref{tab:symbol} and illustrate the symbols in~\fref{SymbolFig}.
 We denote the PoG as 2D gaze and the gaze direction as 3D gaze in this section.